alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

     `hel + wor` work.

-* But this is utterly wasteful--the anonymous `hel + wor` will be thrown away very soon, why bother making a copy of it?
+* But this is utterly wasteful--the anonymous `hel + wor` will be thrown away very soon, so why bother making a copy of it?
 Let's just transfer, a.k.a., "move", its content from the rvalue to `foobar`.
 Isn't it wonderful?
     * This is how a move constructor is used in [move-constructor.cpp](./move-constructor.cpp):

     ```C++